 BM: I would encourage you to do formal pathology rotations, ideally both anatomic and clinical pathology so you can see both sides.
 To supplement this, you can reach out to local pathologists for informal shadowing experience to see what the day-to-day work is like.

 There are also now virtual pathology electives at some places, and #PathTwitter is a great way to make connections too!
-The College of American Pathologists has a Medical Student Forum, as well as scholarships for medical students to attend conferences.
+The College of American Pathologists offers free membership to medical students, as well as scholarships for medical students to attend conferences.

 Read the full Ask Me Anything on r/MedicalSchool.